tock/libtock-rs/doc/FakeKernelOwnership.md

 and `fake::Kernel` much easier.
 The `KernelData` is created by `fake::Kernel::new` and cleaned up when the `fake::Kernel` is dropped.

-## How do we own `fake::Driver` instances?
+## How do we own `fake::SyscallDriver` instances?

-There are two things that need to access the `fake::Driver` instances: the unit test case (for configuration and inspection), and the fake kernel (for syscall implementations).
-Therefore, the `fake::Driver` instances must be accessed through shared references.
+There are two things that need to access the `fake::SyscallDriver` instances: the unit test case (for configuration and inspection), and the fake kernel (for syscall implementations).
+Therefore, the `fake::SyscallDriver` instances must be accessed through shared references.
 This requires them to use interior mutability or be accessed through `RefCell`.
-We prioritize the understandability of test code over the implementation of `fake::Driver`, so `fake::Driver` uses interior mutability.
+We prioritize the understandability of test code over the implementation of `fake::SyscallDriver`, so `fake::SyscallDriver` uses interior mutability.

-We could have the fake kernel own the `fake::Drivers`, but doing so requires a significant amount of `unsafe` code to satisfy the borrow checker (it really doesn't like returning references into a struct that could be replaced at any time).
-Instead, we use `Rc` to own the `fake::Drivers`.
+We could have the fake kernel own the `fake::SyscallDrivers`, but doing so requires a significant amount of `unsafe` code to satisfy the borrow checker (it really doesn't like returning references into a struct that could be replaced at any time).
+Instead, we use `Rc` to own the `fake::SyscallDrivers`.
 This results in the following ownership graph:

 ```
 +-----------+  +------------+